Mardi Himal Climb

 The trip usually starts with a drive from Kathmandu to Dhading Besi.
 From there, the trek passes through villages such as:

 This gradual climb helps reduce the risk of altitude sickness.
 Rest days and short walks are included to support safe acclimatization.
-This makes Paldor Peak a good option even for climbers who are new to Himalayan climbing but have trained well.
+This makes Paldor Peak a good option even for climbers new to Himalayan climbing but who have trained well.

 The Ruby Valley is home to the Tamang and Gurung communities.
 These people have lived in the mountains for generations.
 Their lifestyle, language, and traditions are still very strong.